Anthony Rizzo Player Props: Yankees vs. Athletics

 Athletics Pitching Rankings

-- Athletics pitchers combine to give up 119 total home runs at a rate of 1.5 per game (most in the league).
+- Athletics pitchers combine to give up the most home runs in baseball (120 total, 1.5 per game).

-- Sears (1-5) gets the starting nod for the Athletics in his 16th start of the season.
-He has a 4.10 ERA in 83 1/3 innings pitched, with 80 strikeouts.
+- Kaprielian gets the start for the Athletics, his 12th of the season.
+He is 2-6 with a 6.34 ERA and 57 strikeouts through 61 2/3 innings pitched.

-- His most recent time out came on Thursday against the Cleveland Guardians, when the lefty went seven innings, surrendering two earned runs while allowing four hits.
+- The righty last pitched on Friday against the Toronto Blue Jays, when he tossed six innings, allowing four earned runs while giving up six hits.

+- The 29-year-old has amassed an ERA of 6.34, with 8.4 strikeouts per nine innings, in 14 games this season.
+Opposing hitters have a .274 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.